IndiaOfficial Name: Republic of India

 For the latest security information, travelers should enroll in STEP to receive updated security information and regularly monitor travel information available from the U.S. Embassy in New Delhi as well as the U.S. Consulates General in Mumbai (Bombay), Chennai (Madras), Hyderabad, and Kolkata (Calcutta).

 Sexual Assault: Travelers should be aware that there have been reported cases of sexual assault, including rape, of U.S. citizens traveling throughout India.
 U.S. citizens, particularly women, are cautioned not to travel alone in India.
 Women traveling in India are advised to respect local dress and customs.
 Customary everyday dress for Indian women throughout the country is conservative, and even more so in non-urban areas, with women wearing clothing that covers their legs and shoulders.
 Exceptions are vacation resorts catering to foreign clientele and some neighborhoods of the major cities of New Delhi and Mumbai.
 Western women, especially those of African descent, continue to report incidents of verbal and physical harassment by individuals and groups of men.
 Known locally as “Eve-teasing,” these incidents of sexual harassment can be quite frightening and can quickly cross the line from verbal to physical.
 Sexual harassment can occur anytime or anywhere, but most frequently has happened in crowded areas such as in market places, train stations, buses, and public streets.
 The harassment can range from sexually suggestive or lewd comments to catcalls to outright groping.
-Following the December 2012 brutal gang-rape and subsequent death of a young Indian woman in New Delhi, the Government of India has focused greater attention on addressing issues of gender violence.
+The Government of India has focused greater attention on addressing issues of gender violence.
 One outcome has been greater reporting of incidences of sexual assault country-wide, and Indian authorities report rape is one of the fastest growing crimes in India.
 Among large cities, Delhi experienced the highest number of reported crimes against women.
 Although most victims have been local residents, recent sexual attacks against female visitors in tourist areas across India underline the fact that foreign women are at risk and should exercise vigilance.

 Women should observe stringent security precautions, including avoiding use of public transport after dark without the company of known and trustworthy companions, restricting evening entertainment to well-known venues, and avoiding isolated areas when alone at any time of day.
 Keep your hotel room number confidential and make sure hotel room doors have chains, deadlocks, and peep holes.
-When possible, travel around the area with groups of friends rather than alone.
+Travel with groups of friends rather than alone.
 In addition, only hire reliable cars and drivers and avoid traveling alone in hired taxis, especially at night.
 Use taxis from hotels and pre-paid taxis at airports rather than hailing them on the street.
 If you encounter threatening situations, call “100” for police assistance (“112” from mobile phones).